apache/fluss/website/docs/quickstart/flink.md

 ## Update/Delete rows on Fluss Tables

-You can use `UPDATE` and `DELETE` statement to Dpdate/delete rows on Fluss tables.
+You can use `UPDATE` and `DELETE` statements to update/delete rows on Fluss tables.
 ### Update
 ```sql title="Flink SQL Client"
 -- update by primary key